-We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated balance sheet of ANSYS, Inc. and subsidiaries as of December 31, 2002, and the related consolidated statements of income, cash flows and stockholders' equity for the year then ended (not presented herein); and in our report dated January 29, 2003 (February 4, 2003 as to the last paragraph of Note 3), we expressed an unqualified opinion on those consolidated financial statements and included an explanatory paragraph, which indicated that the Company changed its method of accounting for goodwill and other intangible assets to conform to Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets."
-In our opinion, the information set forth in the condensed consolidated balance sheet as of December 31, 2002 included in the Company's Form 10-Q referred to above is fairly stated, in all material respects, in relation to the consolidated balance sheet from which it has been derived.
+We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated balance sheet of ANSYS, Inc. and subsidiaries as of December 31, 2003, and the related consolidated statements of income, cash flows and stockholders' equity for the year then ended (not presented herein); and in our report dated February 16, 2004, we expressed an unqualified opinion on those consolidated financial statements and included an explanatory paragraph, which indicated that the Company changed its method of accounting for goodwill and other intangible assets to conform to Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets."
+In our opinion, the information set forth in the condensed consolidated balance sheet as of December 31, 2003 included in the Company's Form 10-Q referred to above is fairly stated, in all material respects, in relation to the consolidated balance sheet from which it has been derived.

-/s/ DELOITTE & TOUCHE LLP
+/s/ Deloitte & Touche LLP

-Pittsburgh, Pennsylvania October 31, 2003
+Pittsburgh, Pennsylvania May 5, 2004